-[The use of] a targeted therapy in the adjuvant setting revolutionizes lung cancer treatment; it means that we are able to deliver precision medicine to our patients.
+[The use of] a targeted therapy in the adjuvant setting revolutionizes lung cancer treatment.
+It means that we are able to deliver precision medicine to our patients.
 We know surgery is the primary treatment for patients with early- stage disease.
 Chemotherapy also improves outcomes, but such a dramatic [improvement] in DFS with 3 years of a well-tolerated oral therapy changes the landscape.
-If we reduce [a patient’s] risk of recurrence by over 80%, that is [equates to] significantly more people who are alive, free from disease, and doing well.
+If we reduce [a patient’s] risk of recurrence by over 80%, that [equates to] significantly more [individuals] who are alive, free from disease, and doing well.

 Right now, patients with EGFR-mutant disease [who are] on osimertinib should absolutely undergo a biopsy to understand their mechanism of resistance.
-If resistance is [found to] only [be] in 1 area, if it’s local, or it’s oligoprogressive, we usually favor continuation of the TKI with some local therapy such as radiation.
-If patients have multifocal resistance, then biopsy can help us understand whether other mechanisms such as MET amplification or on-target mutations may change how osimertinib binds.
+If resistance is [found to] only [be] in 1 area, if it’s local, or if it’s oligoprogressive, we usually favor continuation of the TKI with some local therapy, such as radiation.
+If patients have multifocal resistance, then biopsy can help us understand whether other mechanisms, such as MET amplification or on-target mutations, may change how osimertinib binds.
 Moreover, some patients are at risk for histologic transformation and may develop small cell lung cancer [SCLC].
 For those patients, chemotherapy with carboplatin/ etoposide provides the best opportunity to control disease.